barneyb/johann/README.md

 Those starting with `sys_` (thin syscall wrappers) are not expected to remain available.

-* `void sys_exit( int status )` - terminate the program with the given exit status.
+* `void exit( int status )` - terminate the program with the given exit status.
 * `void panic( int status, const char *buf, size_t count )` - write bytes to STDERR and terminate.
 * `ssize_t sys_read( int fd, void *buf, size_t nbyte )` - read bytes from a file descriptor.
 * `ssize_t sys_write( int fd, const void *buf, size_t count )` - write bytes to a file descriptor.

 ### `table`

-A table/map/associative-array ADT, which has a reasonable interface, and a linear-scan implementation.
+A table/map/associative-array ADT, which has a reasonable interface (for a tree-based structure), and a linear-scan implementation.
 This is intended to eventually be a "class".
 Keys and values are arbitrary 64-bit values, with pass-by-value semantics, and otherwise generic/open-ended.
+The `drop_values` method can help if the values happen to be pointers.

 * `Table* Table__new( fn* comparator )` - create a new empty table, where `comparator` points to a function which defines both equality and total order over the table's keys.
 * `bool Table_contains( Table* t, ? key )` - check whether `key` exists in `t`.
+* `void Table_drop( Table* t )` - drops `t`, freeing all internal structure, but not keys/values.
+* `void Table_drop_values( Table* t )` - drops `t`, freeing all internal structure **AND** values' pointed-at allocations, but not keys.
 * `?
 Table_get( Table* t, ? key )` - return the value associated with `key` in `t`, otherwise `null`.
 * `?
 Table_remove( Table* t, ? key )` - ensure `key` doesn't exist in `t`, returning its previous value (or `null`).
 * `?
-Table_put( Table* t, ? key, ? value )` - associate `key` with `value` in `t`, returning its previous value (or `null`).)
+Table_put( Table* t, ? key, ? value )` - associate `key` with `value` in `t`, returning its previous value (or `null`).
 * `int Table_size( Table* t )` - return the number of keys in `t`.

 ### Obsolete

-A few functions remain supported, but are tagged "ick", and will eventually be removed.
+A few obsolete functions remain available, but are tagged "ick", and will eventually be removed.

 * `void print( char* str )` - use `printf`
-* `void printc( int ch )` - use `printf`
 * `int println( char* str )` - use `puts` or `printf`
 * `char* itoa( int n )` - no direct replacement, but `printf` can do it on the way to STDOUT